 Have you suffered a serious back injury in an accident caused by someone else’s negligence?
 Whether you were hurt in a car accident, slip and fall, or workplace accident, William G. Kolodner, P.A. is here to help.
 We have proudly represented Baltimore injury victims for over 40 years to fight for maximum compensation.

 Our Baltimore back injury law firm is here to aggressively represent you in seeking the compensation you deserve.
 We work on a contingency fee basis which means you pay no fees unless we recover for you.
-Call a Baltimore back injury lawyer at William G. Kolodner, P.A. today for a free case review.
+Contact our Baltimore office today for a free case review.